v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ## Step 2, create the AppSettingStronglyTyped MSBuild Custom Task

 We need to create our MSBuild CustomTask.
-Information about how to [write msbuild custom task](https://docs.microsoft.com/visualstudio/msbuild/task-writing), it is good information to understand the following steps.
+Information about how to [write MSBuild custom task](https://docs.microsoft.com/visualstudio/msbuild/task-writing), it is good information to understand the following steps.

 We need to include _Microsoft.Build.Utilities.Core_ nuget package, and then create a AppSettingStronglyTyped derived from Microsoft.Build.Utilities.Task.